Aaisha-Rani/ai-governance-frameworks/ai-risk-checklist-hiring.md

 - Could this system negatively impact certain groups of people?
 - Is this system being used in a high-stakes decision (like hiring)?
 - Are the most critical risks identified and prioritized?
+- **[EU AI Act Annex III]** Is this recruitment tool explicitly declared in the corporate risk register as a High-Risk AI System requiring institutional compliance?

   ## 5. Risk Scoring